opensearch-project/documentation-website/_ml-commons-plugin/conversational-search.md

 RAG is a technique that retrieves documents from an index, passes them through a seq2seq model, such as an LLM, and then generates more factual outputs.

-As of OpenSearch 2.11, the RAG technique has only been tested with the OpenAI and Bedrock Anthropic Claude models.
+As of OpenSearch 2.11, the RAG technique has only been tested with OpenAI models and the Anthropic Claude model on Amazon Bedrock.
 {: .warning}

 ### Enabling RAG